moritzvieli/rocketshow/README.md

 gst-launch-1.0 uridecodebin uri=file:///opt/rocketshow/media/video/clouds.mp4 ! queue ! osxaudiosink
 ```

+### Start

-Launch the OLA daemon on Mac:
+Launch the OLA daemon on Mac (only required for lighting):

 ```shell
 olad
 ```

-Launch Rocket Show on the mac:
+Launch Rocket Show on the Mac (homebrew):

 ```shell
 ./start.sh
 ```

+In IntelliJ, you can use the RocketShowApplication launch configuration to start / debug the application.
+On command line use `mvn spring-boot:run` or mvnDebug.

+#### Minimal configuration

+- Before you can play any audio you have to configure the 'Audio device' in the 'Audio' settings.

 ## Deployment